Explore Military Tools for ArcGIS

 - Add the BattlePlan.lpkx layer.

 The BattlePlan layer displays the location of Allied and German units and their trench fortifications, attack objectives, and unit boundary markers.
 In the Contents pane, the layer is listed as Military Overlay 2525B Change 2, the standard name for military symbology.
-To avoid confusion, you'll rename the layer.
+To avoid confusion, you will rename the layer.

 - In the Contents pane, click Military Overlay 2525B Change 2 once to select it.
 Click it a second time to make the layer name editable.
 Rename it Battle Plan and press Enter.